mcarton/rust-herbie-lint/README.md

 test.rs:        (b.sin() * (a.sin() + a.cos())) - ((a.cos() - a.sin()) * b.cos());
 ```

-As you can see, it will report numerically instable expressions, and suggest a
+As you can see, it will report numerically unstable expressions, and suggest a
 (sometimes over-parenthesized) more stable correction.

 ## Usage